 The cutting edge: Why adaptive analytics are a must

 Adaptability is a key weapon in the arsenal of any business.
-After all, those organisations that fail to have a little breathing room in their practices will likely limit their success.
+After all, those organizations that fail to have a little breathing room in their practices will likely limit their success.
 In terms of enterprise technology, scalability is always being talked about as a must.

 While it’s easy to see why malleability is crucial in terms of wider infrastructure, how can it be equated to better business intelligence?